msimbao/makerspace_inventory/README.md

 * Replace hamburger with overhead banner menu
 * Request section to have input popup on redirection click
 * Add time of request sent

+## Acknowledgments

+* Peter Hall
+* Elice Brunette
+* Jody Emmings - My Boss and a huge inspiration for our work :)